td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 > The `-m` option allows you to write the commit message directly in the command line

-**Committing all changes**
+#### Committing all changes

-If you've made several changes but haven't staged them yet, you can commit all changes (modified and deleted files, but not new files) with one command:
+To commit all changes to the working directory:

 ```bash
 git commit -a -m "Your commit message"